A journey towards better Ruby on Rails testing practices

 end

 Relying on DOM attributes makes our tests fragile.
-These elements can and should be easy to change by developers, designers and anyone else on the team, without breaking any test.
+These elements can and should be easy to change by developers, designers and anyone else on the team, without breaking any tests.
 They don’t even represent what we really want to test in feature specs, which is to assert elements and events.

 We should prefer relying on what the user really sees, such as text, with a bonus point when using internationalization to reduce text coupling.